We Light the Way: Critical response

 The episode received mostly positive reviews.
 On the review aggregator Rotten Tomatoes, it holds an approval rating of 85% based on 107 reviews, with an average rating of 7.5/10.
 The website's critical consensus said, "Holding true to the Westerosi rule that no wedding goes according to plan, 'We Light the Way' is a disturbing midpoint for House of the Dragon, punctuated by shocking brutality and Queen Alicent coming into her own."

 The episode received a rating of 5 out of 5 stars from Michael Deacon of The Telegraph, 4 out of 5 stars from Molly Edwards of GamesRadar+ and 3 out of 5 stars from Alec Bojalad of Den of Geek, a "B-" grade from Jenna Scherer of The A.V.
 Club, and a "good" score of 7 out of 10 from Helen O'Hara of IGN.
 In his review, Deacon called the episode "the most action-packed, and best, installment to date" and praised Rhaenyra's character development.
 Edwards said, "We've crossed the halfway point of House of the Dragon’s first season, and, as we head into that final stretch of episodes, the battle lines have been drawn. [...]
 The board is set for the wars to come – and that legendary Targaryen dynasty is more fragile than ever," and further praised Carey's performance."
 Bojalad criticized the characterization of Ser Criston Cole in the episode, but praised the conversation between Rhaenyra and Laenor at Driftmark, and summarized his review by saying, "House of the Dragon is at its best when viewers can feel the weight of history pressing down upon every moment.
 It’s why most of the various conversations and negotiations in the episode work.
 It’s also why the more literal, kinetic moments don’t.
 When the mere sight of a young woman wearing a green dress is enough to bring an entire wedding to a grinding halt, we don't need Ser Criston Cole to crush some other guy's face in for good measure.
 As House of the Dragon continues on, hopefully it will pick up on that lesson and let our imaginations run free."
 O'Hara wrote in her verdict, "This week has another talky episode, but one that further exposes the schisms in the Targaryen clan. [...]
 But excellent performances keep it interesting, especially from Milly Alcock and Emily Carey as they wind up their run before the big time jump."

-However, the episode drew criticism from critics and fans alike for its portrayal of the death of Joffrey and its supposed use of the "bury your gays" trope, a pattern by which LGBT characters in film and TV are killed off at a much higher rate than heterosexual characters because they are deemed more expendable.
+However, the episode drew criticism from critics and fans alike for its portrayal of the death of Joffrey and its supposed use of the "bury your gays" trope, a pattern by which LGBT characters in film and TV are supposedly killed off at a much higher rate than heterosexual characters because they are deemed more expendable.